Affiliate links on Android Authority may earn us a commission. Learn more.

 Value and competition

-During the course of my Oppo Find X3 Pro review, I experienced both elation and frustration.
+During the course of my OPPO Find X3 Pro review, I experienced both elation and frustration, as we did in our second opinion too.
 The Find X3 Pro is an exceptional smartphone and not just in terms of its design.
 Providing you take pictures in the right conditions, stick with SuperVOOC chargers, and don’t mind the odd fingerprint (or several), the handset is an absolute delight.

 As with all major purchases, picking the Find X3 Pro over other handsets boils down to what you need.
 The phone excels in the display and battery life departments, and these are by far its greatest strengths.
 The camera setup, while a little gimmicky, is great if you love taking wide-angle pictures.
 And the design, well it speaks for itself.